Nursing: LVN/Military to ADN Mobility Program

 Admission to the LVN/Military to ADN Mobility Program is held once each academic year, with admitted students to begin studies in the Spring semester.

 An Admission Committee will review applicants and determine conditional admittance based upon criteria that will include: standardized entrance exam (TEAS), degree requirements, cumulative GPA of 3.0 or higher, previous education, and past work experience.
-All supporting documentation (excluding official transcripts) should be copies of originals and submitted with application in order to be considered for review by the admissions committee.
-Official transcripts may be delivered to the Nursing department in a sealed envelope with the applicant’s name and Banner ID.
+All supporting documentation (excluding official transcripts) should be copies of originals and submitted with the application in order to be considered for review by the admissions committee.
 Only complete applications will be reviewed for conditional acceptance.

 * Revised Applications for the LVN/Military to ADN Mobility Program are below.
 Please read thoroughly.